mokhbrian3716-hash/builder-printer-pro/README.md

 This project was created as a desktop drawing and building-plan design application using Python and PyQt6.

-It can be used as a foundation for developing more advanced CAD-like drawing and architectural design software.
+It can serve as a foundation for developing more advanced CAD-like drawing and architectural design software.

 ## 🚀 Future Improvements